drpicox/david-rodenas.com/src/posts/improve-performance-do-not-compile-class-and-comment-directives.md

 Be aware of the breaking changes
 --------------------------------

+Ok, as I said, you probably should not care about breaking changes.
+But let me do a simple check to make sure.

-With this configuration you can still define
+This configuration allows you to define
-`'C'` or `'M'` restrictions in your directive, but Angular will just ignore them.
+`'C'` or `'M'` restrictions in your directive.
+But Angular will ignore them.

+>> Check your directives if any is using restrict `'C'` or `'M'`.

-Nowadays it is unlikely that your _html_ templates relays in class or comment directives, but if you are using them you have two options:
+If you are using them you have two options:
 - a) change your templates and directive definitions to use only entity and attribute directives,
 - or b), do not disable commend and css class directives, but you will not have a boost in performance.

-You should also check for third party libraries.
-It is possible that you may use some library that uses comment or css class directives in their templates.
+>> Check third part libraries

+Using `'C'` or `'M'` goes against Angular style guides, but because it works there are few libraries that just ignore these guidelines and use  them.
 If this happens, you may want to change the library or use a newer version.